Joshua Brown (Texas pioneer): Military service

-Brown served in the Cherokee Expedition in 1839 to expel the Cherokee's from East Texas, and participated in The Texas Revolution.
-Brown also served under Captain Zumwalt's command in the Wall's Campaign of 1842, and fought against the Mexican Army at Salado Creek in Bexar County at the Dawson Massacre.
-Brown was a veteran of the Summerville Campaign, also known as the Mier Expedition and he ended his military service with the Texas Volunteers Mounted Regiment and Benjamin McCulloch's spy command.
+Brown served in the Cherokee Expedition in 1839 to expel the Cherokee people from East Texas, and participated in The Texas Revolution.
+Brown also served under Captain Zumwalt's command in the Wall's Campaign of 1842 and fought against the Mexican Army at Salado Creek in Bexar County at the Dawson Massacre.
+Brown was a veteran of the Summerville Campaign, also known as the Mier Expedition, and he ended his military service with the Texas Volunteers Mounted Regiment and Benjamin McCulloch's spy command.

 Kerrville now

 In 1923, a portion of the Brown-Goss Cemetery was granted to the Woman's Auxiliary of a local American Legion post for a veterans' burial ground that would later become Kerrville National Cemetery.
 In 1986, a historical marker was dedicated to Brown that denotes he had the first business venture in Kerrville, a shingle and lumber mill that furnished building material for the first buildings of Kerrville.
 The marker was the first sanctioned dedication of the 1986 Sesquicentennial by the Kerr County Historical Commission.
-A Memorial Medallion was also placed on the Brown headstone by the members of the Daughters of the Republic of Texas.
-In 1998, a CSA Bronze Marker was dedicated by the Captain Charles Schreiner Chapter to further honor Brown and his contributions to the town.
+A Memorial Medallion was also placed on the Brown headstone by the Daughters of the Republic of Texas members.
+In 1998, a CSA Bronze Marker was dedicated by the Captain Charles Schreiner Chapter further to honor Brown and his contributions to the town.

 The population of Kerrville in 2012 was 22,455.
 Kerrville is now known for its landscapes, scenic roadways, river and streams, lakes, caves, biological diversity, ranches, architecture, and popular culture.
-The city is also home to the Texas' Official State Arts and Crafts Fair, the Kerrville Folk Festival, the Museum of Western Art and Schreiner University.
-The Kerrville Independent School District services Kerville with four elementary schools, two middle schools and two high schools.
-In addition, there are also two Catholic schools and the Grace Academy of Kerrville which provide an alternative to the public school system.
+The city is also home to Texas' Official State Arts and Crafts Fair, the Kerrville Folk Festival, the Museum of Western Art, and Schreiner University.
+The Kerrville Independent School District services Kerville with four elementary schools, two middle and two high schools.
+In addition, there are also two Catholic schools and the Grace Academy of Kerrville, which provide an alternative to the public school system.